Programs We Support

 The Library Foundation provides financial assistance to Louisville Free Public Library employees who wish to pursue a master’s degree in library science.
 The Foundation established the Scholarship Program in 1999 to help educate future LFPL librarians to meet the community’s ongoing need for quality service and information.

-Since 1999, the Library Foundation has sponsored 76 LFPL employees in their pursuit of their master’s degrees in library science, awarding nearly $865,000 in scholarship funds.
+Since 1999, the Library Foundation has sponsored 76 LFPL employees in their pursuit of master’s degrees in library science, awarding nearly $865,000 in scholarship funds.

 The Librarian Scholarship program is a Foundation endowed fund.